BA(Hons) Culture, Media and Creative Industries

 Gaining experience across various aspects of media communication and cultural theory in Year one you'll then shape your degree through your module choices.

-In your final year you'll produce a major practical project or dissertation to showcase your making or writing skills.
+In your Final year you'll produce a written or practice-based dissertation to showcase your practical making or writing skills.

 See our full glossary of learning and teaching terms.